-I recommend visiting the sites of Can Gio as I have laid it out above, starting at the mangrove forest first, followed by the monkey forests and then ending at the coastal town of Can Thanh before driving the entire route back.
+I recommend visiting the sites of Can Gio as I have laid it out above, starting at the mangrove forest first and ending in the coastal town of Can Thanh before driving the route back.
 Otherwise, you risk not fitting it all in.

 💰 9k return ferry ride + 70k entrance to the monkey forest + 30k for lunch + 70k on gas for the day.

-✍ For more motorbiking day trips from Saigon, check out my complete guide to motorbiking Vietnam.
+✍ For more motorbiking day trips from Saigon, check out my complete guide to motorbiking in Vietnam.

 Can Gio is such a great day trip to take from Saigon, with ferry rides, forests, monkeys and beaches!
 Grab some friends and go!

 For more information on planning day trips from Ho Chi Minh City, and other destinations in Vietnam, be sure to check out my Ultimate Vietnam Travel Guide which includes everything you need to know for travelling around the country.

 ✍️ Day Trip to Hike Black Virgin Mountain